Rodrigodd/bf-compiler/README.md

 ## Benchmarks

-Benchmarks result can be found in [benchmark.adoc].
+Benchmarks result can be found in [benchmark.adoc](benchmark.adoc).